John L. Gardner (brigadier general)

-John Lane Gardner (1793–1869) served in the U.S. Army eventually achieving the rank of brevet Brigadier General (Note: He was brevetted to brigadier general after he retired from active service in 1861.) after serving in the American Civil War having also served in the War of 1812, the Second Seminole War and the Mexican–American War.
-After Gardner retired from military service he devoted time to recruiting for the Army.
+John Lane Gardner (August 1, 1793–February 19, 1869) was a career officer in the United States Army who reached the rank of colonel and brevet brigadier general (Note: He was brevetted to brigadier general after he retired from active service.).
+Gardner served in the War of 1812, the Seminole Wars, the Mexican-American War, and the American Civil War and received multiple commendations for gallantry and competency.

-Biography

-Born in Boston, Massachusetts, in 1793 during George Washington's second term Gardner joined the U.S. Army during the War of 1812 where he found his place as a career army officer.
-Just before the Civil War he was commander of the garrison at Fort Moultrie but was relieved of command because he undermined the plans of Secretary of War John B. Floyd, who would soon join the Confederacy, and was planning to place control of the forts in Charleston Harbor in Confederate hands.
-Gardner served over 40 years in the U.S. Army.
+Early life

+Gardner was born in Boston, Massachusetts, on August 1, 1793.

+Military service

 War of 1812

-Gardner served during the War of 1812 and was appointed in the Army with the rank of Third Lieutenant, with the 4th Infantry on May 20, 1813.
+During the War of 1812, Gardner received a commission of third lieutenant in the United States Army on May 20, 1813, and was assigned to the 4th U.S. Infantry.
 His first experience of combat was in Canada where he was wounded in the Battle of La Cole Mills on March 30, 1814, while serving under General James Wilkinson.
 He served as aide-de-camp to Brigadier General T. A. Smith.

-Seminole War
+Second Seminole War

-Gardner fought in the second Seminole War in Florida against the various Seminole Indian tribes between 1835 and 1839, including at the Battle of Wahoo Swamp on November 21, 1836.
+Gardner later fought in the Second Seminole War in Florida (1835-1839), including at the Battle of Wahoo Swamp on November 21, 1836.
 Shortly after the war, Gardner wrote and published the book Military Control in which he pointed out various faults with existing military organization and management.